Baiyappanahalli metro station: Facilities

 BMRCL has constructed a skywalk from the Baiyappanahalli station to BMRCL's traffic integration area on the NGEF side (Kasturinagar).
 The commissioner of metro railway safety (Southern Circle) had given permission to construct the skywalk.

 Initially, there were no toilets at Namma Metro stations, despite demand from commuters.
 The metro's first toilets were opened at Baiyappanahalli and Indiranagar stations on 21 June 2013.

 Parking

 Baiyappanahalli station has a 2600m2 asphalted parking area.
 It is being operated by Central Parking Services, under contract, until 2015.
 The parking lot can accommodate 100 four-wheel and 150 two-wheel vehicles.
 It was the first Namma Metro station to offer parking facilities.

 Connections

-Metro station is connected with Baiyyappanahali railway station of Indian Railways network.
+The metro station is connected with the Baiyyappanahali railway station of the Indian Railways network.